MIMUW-Inf-2002/MRJP_testy/README.md

 - division by zero,
 - use of undeclared variables,
 - int32 overflow,
-- etc.

-is not tested, as it is not required by the assignment.
+is not tested, as it is not required by the assignment - according to dr Benke.